-Paris’s best-kept secrets revealed
+Paris’s best-kept secrets .... revealed

-Six secrets of Paris:
+Six secrets of Paris

-1. Mur de Je T’aime (Wall of I Love Yous)
+1. Mur de Je T’aime (The Wall of 'I Love Yous')

 Montmartre is a place where many sensitive souls find their release through arts and expression.
 This wall is a hidden gem in Paris and is a testament to the bringing together of loved ones in a divided world.
-Le Mur de Je T’aime will tug at your heartstrings and is a must-see if you’re travelling with a partner.
+Le Mur de Je T’aime will tug at your heartstrings and is a must-see if you’re traveling with a partner.

 Square Jehan Rictus, Montmartre, 75018 Paris